 NB: Those studying Mathematics and Further Mathematics must choose 4 A level subjects.

-Pathway 2: Two to Three A level subjects plus AS Maths, AS Photography or AS English Language, or a Language qualification (eg DELE/DELF/ZDaF)
+Pathway 2: Two to Three A level subjects plus AS Maths, AS English Language, or a Language qualification (eg DELE/DELF/ZDaF)

 Universities usually make offers based on 3 A Level subjects and for some, the option to study a course that will give them useful transferable skills, maintain breadth but gain a qualification without having to commit to 4 full A levels, will be more attractive.

 Pathway 3: Three subjects plus the Extended Project Qualification

 The Extended Project Qualification (EPQ) suits students who are willing to commit to an extended research project that will give useful skills that universities value, are able to work independently without constant supervision, and who have a particular interest that they wish to pursue.
 The EPQ starts in October of Year 12 and finishes in September of Year 13.